Disc Injuries are a Common Cause of Back Pain

 You also can have a herniated disc without knowing it — herniated discs sometimes show up on spinal images of people who have no symptoms of a disc problem.

 When to See a Doctor for Disc Injuries

 Seek medical attention if your neck or back pain travels down your arm or leg, or if it’s accompanied by numbness, tingling or weakness.
-The doctors at Northern Nevada Chiropractic employ non-surgical spinal decompression to treat disc injuries.
+The doctors at Northern Nevada Chiropractic employ non-surgical spinal decompression to and laser therapy treat disc injuries.